cockroachlabs/open-sourced-interview-process/MarketingExercises.md

 - **Overview:** In this role, you will need to leverage existing content (blogs, whitepapers, videos, training) as content for campaigns for different channels and purposes (marketing emails, events, ads, etc.).

 - **Set-up:** For this exercise, imagine that Cockroach Labs is hosting an event in New York on October 1st around GDPR (https://www.investopedia.com/terms/g/general-data-protection-regulation-gdpr.asp).
-The candidate will review the content in the campaign exercise doc and build an outline of a marketing campaign in an effort to generate leads and get prospects to the event.
+You will review the content in the campaign exercise doc and build an outline of a marketing campaign in an effort to generate leads and get prospects to the event.

-- **Part 1:** Interviewer will review the campaign exercise with the candidate.
+- **Part 1:** You will review the campaign exercise with the candidate.

-- **Part 2:** Interviewer will review the candidates marketing campaign with the candidate and and dive into follow up questions on ROI, budgeting, metrics, etc.
+- **Part 2:** You will review the candidates marketing campaign with the candidate and and dive into follow up questions on ROI, budgeting, metrics, etc.

 ## **Title: Sales Funnel**

-- **Overview:** Candidate will give the interviewer an overview of marketing attribution and ROI models they’ve built in the past.
+- **Overview:** You will give the interviewer an overview of marketing attribution and ROI models they’ve built in the past.

 - **Set-up:** In this role, you’d be working closely with our sales team to help build out new channels for lead generation and uncover which channels are most effective for lead generation - this includes word of mouth, email marketing, SEO, conferences / trade shows, etc. Once these we’re utilizing new channels, it’s crucial to analyze what’s working and build attribution models.